swtcpro/jingtum-lib-csharp/docs/docs.md

 }
 ```

-In this path find, the user want to send CNY to another account.
+In this path find, the user wants to send CNY to another account.
 The system provides one choice which is to use SWT.

 In each choice, one `Key` is presented.
 Key is used to "SetPath" in transaction parameter setting.

 ### CreateAccountStub()
 AcccountStub is Account class, and is used to subscribe events of account.
-Can subscribe each account on account stub.
+User can subscribe each account on account stub.

 ### CreateOrderBookStub()
 OrderBookStub is same as AccountStub.
-Can subscrible each currency pair on orderbook stub.
+User can subscrible each currency pair on orderbook stub.

 ### BuildPaymentTx(options)
 Normal payment transaction.